 These benefits also apply to advanced students.
 Increased self-awareness leads to more self-care in medical students (Saunders et al., 2007) and a better understanding of one’s strengths and capabilities along with a boost to emotional intelligence in law students (James, 2011).

 A Take-Home Message

 In short, a little extra self-awareness can be of great benefit to anyone with the will to improve.
 This piece includes a description of self-awareness, an exploration of the theory of self-awareness, examples, and tips and tools you can use to boost your self-awareness.
-We hope you find this information helpful in increasing your awareness or the awareness of your clients.
+We hope you find this information helpful in increasing your self-awareness or that of your clients.

 What exercises do you use to help build self-awareness?
 What are some other benefits you’ve noticed?
 Let us know in the comments section below.

-If you liked this post, head on over to self-awareness books to further help you increase reflection.
+If you liked this post, head on over to our post about self-awareness books to further help you increase reflection.

 - Council for Accreditation of Counseling and Related Educational Programs.
 (2017).
 2009 Standards.
 Retrieved from https://www.cacrep.org/wp-content/uploads/2017/07/2009-Standards.pdf

 - Dana, E. R., Lalwani, N., & Duval, S. (1997).
 Objective self-awareness and focus of attention following awareness of self-standard discrepancies: Changing self or changing standards of correctness.
 Journal of Social and Clinical Psychology, 16, 359–380.